 What we don’t: Build quality lines up with the price; only one pocket.

-Fanny packs inherently are a relatively cheap bunch, but we certainly understand wanting to save a few bucks.
-If budget is at the top of your priority list, JanSport’s Fifth Avenue Fanny Pack checks most of the boxes for daily use at a wallet-friendly $22 (colorways vary on Amazon).
+Fanny packs inherently are a relatively cheap bunch, but we certainly understand wanting to save a few bucks wherever possible.
+If budget is at the top of your priority list, JanSport’s Fifth Avenue Fanny Pack checks most of the boxes for daily use at a wallet-friendly $20 (some colorways are even cheaper on Amazon).
 The design is decidedly basic with a pocket-free interior and single zippered pouch on the front, but the 2.5-liter capacity fits day-to-day essentials with room to spare.
 You don’t have to skimp on style, either: The Fifth Avenue is pretty low-profile and comes in a nice selection of bright colorways and fun patterns.

 See the JanSport Fifth Avenue